 Welcome to The Probus Club of North Balwyn Inc. A0016781Z website, you are encouraged to visit the various pages within.
-Should you find an interesting topic please use our Contact Us page for further information or please come to one of our monthly meetings at the Greythorn Community Centre 2 Centreway Balwyn North on the 2nd Tuesday of the month commencing at 10 am – 12 pm
+Should you find an interesting topic please use our Contact Us page for further information on any topic that might be of interest.

 Special Interest Group of the Month

 Convenor Rodney Manser